isaac-sim/IsaacLab/docs/source/features/ray.rst

   ./isaaclab.sh -p -m pip install ray[default, tune]==2.31.0
   ./isaaclab.sh -p -m pip install optuna bayesian-optimization
+  # MLFlow is needed for fetching logs on clusters
+  ./isaaclab.sh -p -m pip install mlflow

 If using KubeRay clusters on Google GKE with the batteries-included cluster launch file, the following dependencies are also needed.